tum-ewk/ficus/doc/tutorial.rst

 Run from Excel
 --------------

-For an easy first run of ficus without using any python enviroment a small macro in VBA allows running the optimization directly from Excel.
+For an easy first run of ficus without using any python environment a small macro in VBA allows running the optimization directly from Excel.

 * Open the file ``example_fromexcel.xlsm``
 * Go to the ``RUN`` sheet and choose a solver.
-If you chosse any other than the ``neos`` solver, the solver hast to be installed locally on your computer.
+If you choose any other than the ``neos`` solver, the solver hast to be installed locally on your computer.
 Choosing ``neos`` uses the ``cbc`` solver from the `NEOS Server for Optimization`_ (no installation required)
 * Push the ``RUN OPTIMIZATION`` button.

 A cmd window should appear showing the actual status and a few minutes later six result figures should show up.
-The subfolder ``result`` should contain the saved result figures as well as a resultfile.
+The sub-folder ``result`` should contain the saved result figures as well as a result-file.

 Using this way of running the model, the function :func:`run_from_excel` from the ``ficus.py``  script is called within VBA.
 This requires, that ``ficus.py`` can be found by python.
 To make sure this is the case, before the first time of running the model, use the :func:`install` function, by just double clicking on ``ficus.py``  or run it with python.
 Then continue with ``y``.